 If you want a quick fix, porcelain veneers are the way to go.
 A thin shell of porcelain is crafted and bonded to the front of your teeth.
-Porcelain veneers look exactly and you can feel it that it’s your natural teeth.
+Porcelain veneers look exactly, and you can feel it that it’s your natural teeth.
 They can cover several small imperfections at once, making teeth appear straight, covering chips, cracks, and gaps, and are an alternative to whitening.
 Porcelain veneers are often more appropriate than straightening when teeth appear crooked due to flaws such as chips and gaps.

 Why correct a crooked smile?

-You may think that’s a silly question, but there is more to it than just looks.
-Crooked teeth leave gaps and crevices which are hard to clean properly and can lead to tooth decay and serious dental problems.
-A tooth or teeth that are out of alignment can make biting and chewing painful, causing you to make adjustments in how you chew, eventually leading to a painful and damaging condition called temporomandibular joint disease (TMJ).
+You may think that’s a silly question, but there is more to it than looks.
+Crooked teeth leave gaps and crevices, which are hard to clean properly and can lead to tooth decay and serious dental problems.
+A tooth or teeth out of alignment can make biting and chewing painful, causing you to make adjustments in how you chew, eventually leading to a painful and damaging condition called temporomandibular joint disease (TMJ).
 Of course, most people do want a smile that looks beautiful.
 Straightening your teeth can boost your self-esteem and can even improve your standing in the workplace.

 Two paths: What is your goal?

 Invisalign requires some commitment and work on your part, but the result is a straight, beautiful smile for the rest of your life.
-Overall, combining Invisalign with any other procedures you may need such as whitening and caps, is the most thorough and complete method of creating a beautiful smile.
+Overall, combining Invisalign with any other procedures you may need, such as whitening and caps, is the most thorough and complete method of creating a beautiful smile.

 Straightening is usually just a piece of the puzzle.
-Veneers can accomplish several things in one proce dure.
-If your teeth are very crooked you may not be a good candidate for porcelain veneers, but you should talk to your cosmetic dentist and ask before you assume that your teeth are too crooked for this method.
+Veneers can accomplish several things in one procedure.
+If your teeth are very crooked, you may not be a good candidate for porcelain veneers, but you should talk to your cosmetic dentist and ask before you assume that your teeth are too crooked for this method.